-Manufactured by Novo Nordisk, the Victoza pen was approved by the U.S. Food & Drug Administration (FDA) in January 2010 for the treatment of type 2 diabetes.
-The drug works by increasing the amount of insulin the body produces.
+Manufactured by Novo Nordisk, the Victoza pen is a medical device that was approved by the FDA in January 2010 for the treatment of type 2 diabetes.
+The drug works by increasing the blood sugar levels the body produces.

 Victoza Side Effects

 Victoza has been linked to the following serious side effects:

 - Pancreatic cancer